 Lloyd Roden: When I started my career over 30 years ago there were no “testers” just developers and I had studied computer science and development as part of my degree course.
 It was a natural step to join an organization as a developer/programmer.
 I spent 5 years as a developer, but I would have to admit I did not enjoy it.
 It was a great start point for me and I appreciated the fact that I specialized in development all those years ago and am now able to reflect back on those development days.
 However I soon realized that my passion was to break the code rather than build it.

-I left the organization to join a company that had both developers and testers and I decided to move into testing as a Senior Test Analyst because that was my passion.
+I left the organization to join a company in QA outsourcing, which had both developers and testers and I decided to move into testing as a Senior Test Analyst because that was my passion.
 That was 29 years ago and I have never regretted that move.
 I love every aspect of testing and it provides such a variety of opportunities: system testing, developing automation scripts, exploratory testing, specializing in non-functional testing – such as security, performance and usability.
 The list is endless 🙂

 A1QA: Lloyd, you say that QA engineers can`t Sprint all the time.
 Why is it important to have a slack in projects?